 Although it may sound a little farfetched, buying a barometer for your home works as a visual heads-up if there are any barometric changes.
 With recent technology, there’s even the option of downloading a Barometer app.

 Once you know that a storm is on its way, avoid positive or negative stress, try to sleep, avoid food and drink triggers (if you have any) and ensure you exercise at least a little.
 If All Else Fails, Chronic Migraines patients should, in extreme cases, consider moving from their home is the climate is irregular in where they live.
 Ponder this decision with extreme care and discover the best and worst places to live with migraines.
 Some patients have reported almost complete recovery from their most troubling symptoms by moving onto a new home with their families.

 The treatments of patients with a migraine are mostly pharmacological.
-Analgesics for headaches and preventive treatments like doing low impact exercise, good sleep hygiene and psychotherapy are of great help for the disease.
+Preventive treatments like doing low impact exercise, good sleep hygiene and psychotherapy are of great help for the disease.

-Some common medications such as paracetamol and over-the-counter anti-inflammatories are prescribed but only when a migraine doesn’t incapacitate the patient and Triptans are used for this purpose.
+Some common medications are prescribed but only when a migraine doesn’t incapacitate the patient are used for this purpose.
 They are only to treat a migraine so you have to be careful and take them with the supervision of a doctor.
 It is contraindicated for people with circulatory problems and particular care should also be taken not to abuse analgesics, as they can cause a chronic headache and worsen the condition.